aplbrain/dotmotif/docs/reference/dotmotif/dotmotif.md

 > - **parser** (`dotmotif.parsers.Parser`: `DEFAULT_MOTIF_PARSER`): The parser
         to use to parse the document.
 Defaults to the v2 parser.
 > - **exclude_automorphisms** (`bool`: `False`): Whether to exclude automorphism
-        variants of the motif when rturning results.
+        variants of the motif when returning results.
 > - **validators** (`List[Validator]`: `None`): A list of dotmotif.Validators to use
         when verifying the motif for correctness and executability.